 There are many ADHD treatment centers for adults, but Relevance Recovery takes an approach that sets us apart.
 We know that every patients’ situation is unique, and we work out a customized plan for each individual.

 Our services include traditional and alternative therapies making for an integrative multidisciplinary and holistic rehab process.
-In addition to talk therapy strategies that may include cognitive behavioral therapy, we integrate music therapy, acupuncture, massage therapy, yoga, biofeedback and meditation into the recovery plan.
+In addition to talk therapy strategies that may include cognitive behavioral therapy, we integrate music therapy, massage therapy, yoga, biofeedback and meditation into the recovery plan.

 Patients that graduate from our program that has been dealing with addiction are moved on to a sober living home where they can join our nonprofit abuse relapse prevention program, CFC.
 This will help them maintain sobriety as they adjust to their ‘new normal.

 Dealing with ADHD can lead to a loss in productivity, destroyed relationships, and dangerous situations.
 Don’t let it take over your life.

 Relevance Recovery is here to give you the help we need.
 Call today to find out more about our ADHD treatment centers for adults and learn how you can start on a path to happy healthy living.

 “The treatment experience at Relevance has been extremely helpful in terms of addressing the root causes of my addiction and teaching me different tools in recovery.
 All of the counselors provide interactive groups and individual meetings to help make recovery exciting.
 Treatment here has also helped me identify my goals and breaking them down into manageable pieces.”